grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_book1.md

 		* This is *important* work because Deadliest Catch is redeeming the male myth, without recourse to killing brown people with weapons.
 		* Redeeming the lone male myth is the BEST way to address the problems with it.
 * [ ] Consider pulling back or deleting the metaphors
+* [ ] Contrast the sound and smoke and roughness of the diesels running with the quiet and elegance of the electrics motors on batteries
+	* [ ] also the relationship between the black smoke pouring off the diesels and the cigarillo/cigarette smoke
 * 'feminine' qualities vs 'masculine' qualities --- women who live on a dirty machine
 * [X] try putting in more cursing.
 Maybe it seems like it's hard to do it genuinely. but on the other hand, maybe all you have to do is _do_ it --- curses every third word.
 	* I think TV has programmed you to think you can't use cursing so much.
 But even TV that doesn't shy away from cursing still has far less cursing than even average real life. (except Deadwood of course)